papagiannakis/Elements/README.md

 ## Contribute to Elements</h2>
 If you want to contribute to Elements, kindly check its [WIKI](https://github.com/papagiannakis/Elements/wiki) for a list of potential projects and a contribution guide.
+A list of contributors can be found [here](https://github.com/papagiannakis/Elements/wiki/Contributors).

 ## Contact Us